ellingtonia/ellingtonia/content/_index.md

 # Ellingtonia.com

 The principal aim of this site is to provide as full an on-line discography of the recorded works of Duke Ellington as possible.
-The discography was created by Marcus Girvan, drawing on many sources including Massagli and Volonté's "The New DESOR", The DEMS Bulletin and archive, [DESUK's](https://dukeellington.org.uk) "Blue Light", Ken Vail's "Duke's Diary", Dr. Stratemann's "Duke Ellington - Day by Day and Film by Film", Mark Tucker's "Ellington - The Early Years" and last but by no means least, David Palmquist's ["The Duke: Where And When" (TDWAW)](http://tdwaw.ca), the essential to The Duke's itinerary.
+The discography was created by Marcus Girvan, drawing on many sources including Massagli and Volonté's "The New DESOR", The DEMS Bulletin and archive, [DESUK's](https://dukeellington.org.uk) "Blue Light", Ken Vail's "Duke's Diary", Dr. Stratemann's "Duke Ellington - Day by Day and Film by Film", Mark Tucker's "Ellington - The Early Years" and last but by no means least, David Palmquist's ["The Duke: Where And When" (TDWAW)](http://tdwaw.ca), the essential guide to The Duke's itinerary.

 Please note that due to the sheer quantity of recorded output, the pages on this site can be large and are not well-suited to use on mobile devices.